inngest-claude-code-plugin

 Inngest Plugin for Claude Code

 The official Inngest plugin for Claude Code.
-One install, and Claude Code knows how to build reliable durable functions, design event-driven workflows, configure flow control, and stream realtime updates with Inngest.
+One install, and Claude Code knows how to build reliable durable functions, design event-driven workflows, configure flow control, stream realtime updates, build durable AI agents, run the Inngest CLI and Dev Server, debug runs with inngest api, audit existing codebases for durability gaps, and migrate from SDK v3 to v4 with Inngest.

-Beta: v0.1.0 is the first public beta.
+Beta: v0.3.0 is the current public beta.
 We’d love your feedback — open an issue, drop into our Discord, or ping @inngest on socials.

 What’s included

-• 7 skills covering setup, events, durable functions, steps, flow control, middleware, and realtime — Claude Code loads the right one automatically based on what you’re building.
+• 13 skills covering setup, events, durable functions, steps, flow control, middleware, realtime, AI agents, CLI/dev-server workflows, API CLI operations, REST API fallback, brownfield audits, and v3→v4 migration — Claude Code loads the right one automatically based on what you’re building.

 • MCP server for the local Inngest dev server.
 Claude Code can inspect runs, events, and function state on your machine while you work.